 - Le Marais – for young designers showcasing their creations.

-Catching the metro back to St Germain, we had dinner at Le Petit Zinc and highly recommend it.
+Catching the metro back to St Germain, we had dinner at Le Petit Zinc (update: now closed) and highly recommend it.
 With ample seafood, art nouveau decor and friendly service (our waiter even helped us with our French, and when I say our French, I mean Jude’s French) what’s not to love about this typical French brassiere?

 Kicking on, we then had cocktails at the nearby Prescription Cocktail Club, where getting past the doorman is like taking a French test.
 If your French vocab doesn’t extend much beyond s’il vous plaît and merci, I’d recommend giving this one a miss.
 However, once inside, the French test is worth it.
 The place oozes New York speakeasy-style, with bowler hats as lampshades, impeccably-dressed waiters and on-point cocktails.